 Dogs will feel excruciating stiffness and pain in joints when synovial fluid that separates the joints begins to thin.
 In addition to your dog’s clinical treatment, you can improve its quality of life by eliminating certain foods from its diet that can cause additional inflammation.

 These include eggplant, white potatoes, tomatoes and peppers.
 They contain a type of chemical that can produce muscle spasms, aches, stiffness and inflammation throughout the body if eaten regularly.

 Wheat, rye and barley contain gluten, which can aggravate arthritis symptoms.

 Many dry dog foods available on the market contain fillers such as corn bran, grain by-products, soybean, peanut, cottonseed, or rice hulls and modified corn starch.
 Fillers increase the body’s inflammatory response.
-Avoid foods that have bran, hulls, meal or by-product.
+Avoid foods that have bran, hulls, meal or by-products.

 Green-lipped mussel (GLM) contains beneficial nutrients such as omega-3 fatty acids, glycosaminoglycans and antioxidants.
 When combined with glucosamine and chondroitin, GLM is a powerful anti-inflammatory that can help decrease pain and preserve joint function.
 They are available in supplement form and even as treats.

 Fruit-and-veg smoothies can be made from anti-inflammatory greens and fruits.
 These include celery, alfalfa, ginger, mango, papaya, blueberries and kale.
 You can blend these together to make a juice or smoothie.